EmbryoPhenomics/LabEmbryoCam_V2/documentation/user_guide/user-guide.md

 # 6. NEXT STEPS
 -----------------

-After running an experiment you are strongly encouraged to make a backup of your video, but also to consider how best to analyse it.
-This will be highly dependant on study species, aims and the scale of the study.
+After running an experiment you are strongly encouraged to make a backup of your video and ensure you have a good record of the settings, and hardware setup.
+This should  include an image of a graticule slide captured at the same magnification as used in the experiment - if you intend to make spatial measurements.
+You can use the 'Snap' function to produce this.

+The analysis of your video will be highly dependant on study species, aims and the scale of the study.
 We provide a number of workflows, Python packages and guides on the processing and analysis of the types of video dataset produced using the LEC.

 https://github.com/EmbryoPhenomics/LabEmbryoCam_V2/tree/main/documentation/processing_video